contefranz/OpTop/README.md

 text, namely topics that frequently appear in a corpus.

 One of the open challenges in topic modeling is to rigorously determine the optimal number of topics for a corpus.
-Extant research relies on hueristic approaches such as iterative trial-and-error procedures to select the number of topics.
+Extant research relies on heuristic approaches such as iterative trial-and-error procedures to select the number of topics.
 For example, a standard approach is to determine which specification is the least perplexed by the test sets.
 Perplexity is based on the intuition